cakephp/docs/en/core-libraries/events.rst

 independent, the global callbacks will fire in their own priority queue and then the local callbacks will get called in the respective priority order.

-Accessing the global event manager is as easy as calling an static function, the following example will attach a global event to the `beforePlace` event::
+Accessing the global event manager is as easy as calling a static function, the following example will attach a global event to the `beforePlace` event::

     <?php